John Henry Livingston (1848–1927)

-Early life
+Early life and education

 Livingston was born on July 8, 1848, at Oakhill in Columbia County, New York.
 He was the only son of Clermont Livingston (1817–1895) and Cornelia Livingston (1824–1851), who were third cousins.
 Among his siblings was Mary Livingston, who married Col. Frederic de Peyster, a son of Maj.
 Gen. John Watts de Peyster.
 After his mother's death a short time after his birth, his father remarried to neighbor Mary Colden (née Swartout) Livingston.

 His paternal grandparents were Lieutenant Governor of New York Edward Philip Livingston and Elizabeth Stevens Livingston, who was the eldest daughter of Chancellor Robert R. Livingston.

 Livingston's father inherited Clermont Manor after the elder Livingston's death in 1843.
 His grandfather's second wife, the former Mary Crooke Broom, remarried to Judge Charles Herman Ruggles.

 Among his many cousins was Thomas Streatfeild Clarkson, namesake of Clarkson University, Mary Livingston Ludlow, the mother of Anna (née Hall) Roosevelt and grandmother of First Lady Eleanor Roosevelt.
-He was also a first cousin of Catharine Goodhue Livingston, Robert Robert Livingston, Edward De Peyster Livingston, and prominent architect Goodhue Livingston.
+He was a first cousin of Catharine Goodhue Livingston, Robert Robert Livingston, Edward De Peyster Livingston, and prominent architect Goodhue Livingston.

 Livingston was educated at home by a Danish tutor, and then graduated from Columbia College in 1869, followed by Columbia Law School in 1871.